 ‘Ah, at last,’ the Teflon type bandit said upon reaching the serving station.
 ‘Get a decent portion of everything, Matey, there’s a lot to take in.
 Obviously, you won’t want chips.’

-‘Because you’ll get in trouble with the police,’ Mower responded but as the words left his mouth he realised that despite deploying a helicopter and seven cars only an hour earlier it was the police who apologised for having troubled him!
+‘Yes, the point is you’ll get in trouble with the police,’ Mower responded but as the words left his mouth he realised that despite deploying a helicopter and seven cars only an hour earlier it was the police who apologised for having troubled him!
 Furthermore, mention of police had drawn another blank expression from Diamonde.
 So as he mixed his curry into the rice on his plate he chose to change tact.
 ‘Where are we going next?’

 ‘Brabazon Lodge where amongst other things Past Words the publishers are located.’